 These five groups are considered at risk and should get a meningitis vaccine:

 - college freshmen who live in dorms and haven’t been vaccinated

-- adolescents aged 11 to 12
+- adolescents who are 11 to 12 years old

 - new high school students who haven’t been vaccinated

 - people traveling to countries where meningococcal disease is common

 - children who are ages 2 or older and who don’t have a spleen or have a compromised immune system

 Written by: Verneda Lights and Elizabeth Boskey, PhD